MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### render

 The [render](kusto/query/renderoperator.md) operator allows you to display query results as graphical output.
-The render operator is a client-side feature that is integrated into the language for ease of use.
-It's not a part of the engine.
 The web application supports the following options for graphical output: `barchart`, `columnchart`, `piechart`, `timechart`, and `linechart`.

 Let's create a column chart showing the states that experienced over 50 storms in November 2007.